TheRealAnonymous008/quartz/content/details/__ideas__/Trivia.md

 * [Our right and left hemispheres of the brain experience consciousness differently.
 Splitting them apart leads to some weird behaviors](https://www.youtube.com/watch?v=_TYuTid9a6k).
 Dissecting the brain reveals that the most predominant aspect of it is involved in justifying and rationalizing our decisions and experiences, even if it is done so incorrectly or irrationally.

+* Tautomers are structural isomers of chemical compounds that readily interconvert.
+That is, through a process called tautomerization, one can convert one into the other and vice versa.

 #### Bottom
 Unstructured exploration goes [[Exploration Logs|here]]